-This company is valued for its high-quality products as well as their customer service, competitive pricing, and superior materials.
+This company is valued for its high-quality products as well as its customer service, competitive pricing, and superior materials.
 Tuft & Needle has used customer feedback to create a new foam base that is infused with cooling gel and graphite to pull the heat from your body at night.
-The poly-blend plush cover is soft, breathable and heat wicking.
+The poly-blend plush cover is soft, breathable, and heat-wicking.
 It is thicker than previous Tuft & Needle covers, so it won’t tear or pill up over years of tossing and turning in the washer.
-The company created a foam material that is stronger and more supportive, making it one of the better firm mattresses on the market.
+The company created a foam material that is stronger and more supportive, making it one of the better medium-firm mattresses on the market.
 The entire bed comes rolled up neatly in a box for easy placement in any room on any floor.

 Being on a budget doesn’t mean you have to sacrifice sleep or comfort.
 Nectar has one of the best mattresses on the market, and their signature medium-firm memory foam mattress is wallet-friendly.
 Their mattress works with all bed frames (box spring, platform, etc.) and has a ton of other features that you'll love.